MI-DPLA/combine-docker/README.md

 ### java.lang.ClassNotFoundException: org.elasticsearch.hadoop.mr.LinkedMapWritable

 Make sure that the `elasticsearch-hadoop-x.y.z.jar` in `combinelib` matches the version specified in the `ELASTICSEARCH_HADOOP_CONNECTOR_VERSION` environment variable configured in your `.env`.

+### Transforms failing

+If your XSLT transforms are failing with an error like `NoneType has no such method 'transform'`, double-check that any includes inside your transform XSLT use correct locations.
+This is particularly important to check if you have imported any transformations that used local includes.

 ### Other issues?